WoodardDigital/jira-cli/README.md

 $ jira issue move ISSUE-1 Done -RFixed -a$(jira me)
 ```

 To transition the selected issue from the TUI, press `m`.
+To log work for the selected issue, press `w`.

 #### View
 The `view` command lets you see issue details in a terminal.
 Atlassian document is roughly converted to a markdown